AhahaJade/AhahaJade.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-My current research interests include the challenges faced by modern power systems and the application of complex networks.
-Despite the long-standing development of power systems, numerous unresolved issues persist due to their inherent complexity.
-Also, power systems of the modern era are experiencing substantial transformations.
-I hope I can make a valuable contribution to the establishment of this critical infrastructure.
+My current research interests include the challenges faced by modern networked systems.
+The size of multiple modern infrastructure systems are scaling up, bringing complexity of their management and mainteance.
+Nonetheless, the requirement for flexibility of some networked systems is also increasing.
+Providing deeper understanding of large-scale networked systems is imperative.
 {style="text-align: justify;"}